ibm-cloud-docs/Registry/registry_tokens.md

 Use an API key to automate access to your namespaces in {{site.data.keyword.registrylong_notm}}.
 {:shortdesc}

 Most users can use the `ibmcloud cr login` command to simplify `docker login`, but if you are implementing automation or you are using a different client, you might want to authenticate manually.
-You must present a user name and password.
-In {{site.data.keyword.registrylong_notm}}, the user name indicates the type of secret that is presented in the password.
+You must present a username and password.
+In {{site.data.keyword.registrylong_notm}}, the username indicates the type of secret that is presented in the password.

-The following user names are valid:
+The following usernames are valid:

 - `iambearer` The password contains an IAM access token.
 This type of authentication is short lived, but can be derived from all types of IAM identity.
 For example, from [`ibmcloud iam oauth-tokens`](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_commands_iam#ibmcloud_iam_oauth_tokens).
 - `iamrefresh` The password must contain an IAM refresh token that is used internally to generate and refresh an IAM access token.
 This type of authentication is longer lived.
 This authentication type is used by the `ibmcloud cr login` command.